flurry/flutter-flurry-sdk/README.md

 ## Installation

 1. Install Flutter Flurry SDK plugin by running this command in the terminal from the directory containing `pubspec.yaml` file.
+And run an implicit `flutter pub get`.

    ```bash
    $ flutter pub add flutter_flurry_sdk